OriginalMelina/demo-repo/README.md

 Change File--> commit is: update

 ## Local Development
-1. Open index.html in your browser
+1. Open index.html in your browser.